schmaustech/hosted-control-plane-multiarch/README.md

 This completes the initial configuration of multicluster engine.

-## Install & Configuring Metallb Operator
+## Install & Configuring Metallb Operator Host Cluster

 Before we move forward with deploying a hosted control plane cluster we need to install the Metallb Operator on our cluster that will host the the hosted control plane.
 The reason for this is Metallb will provide a loadbalancer and vip ipaddress for the api of our hosted cluster.
 The first step here is to install the Metallb Operator using the following custom resource file.